serokell/blog-posts/Haskell Parser Combinators/article.md

 |Right parser failed|Errors from both parsers|Left parser|
 |Right parser succeeded|Right parser|Left parser|

 Here is an implementation of `Alternative`.
-We constrain `i` and `e` with `Eq` so we can use `nub`, to remove duplicated errors.
-Note this is not the most efficient or best way to merge errors, but for our purposes, it's good enough.
+We constrain `i` and `e` with `Eq` so we can use `nub` to remove duplicated errors.
+Note that this is not the best or most efficient way to merge errors, but for our purposes, it's good enough.

 ```hs
 instance (Eq i, Eq e) => Alternative (Parser i e) where